nicolasdeffense/eo-toolbox/notebooks/A_Zonal_Statistics/README.md

 You can treat rasters as categorical (i.e. raster values represent discrete classes) if you’re only interested in the counts of unique pixel values.

-For example, you may have a raster vegetation dataset and want to summarize vegetation by polygon.
-Statistics such as mean, median, sum, etc. don’t make much sense in this context (What’s the sum of oak + grassland?).
+> For example, you may have a crop type raster and want to summarize size of each classes by polygon.
+Statistics such as mean, median, sum, etc. don’t make much sense in this context (What’s the sum of urban + grassland?).